brabster/tw-site-mkdocs/docs/posts/2024-06-12-breaking-cdc-with-primary-keys/index.md

 ## `order_details`

 The `order_details` table connects `orders` and `products`.
-Rows represent the presence of a particular product in a particular order.
+Rows represent the presence of a particular product in a particular order and record properties like quantity of the product.

 ```mermaid
 graph LR